oetiker/qx-mojo-app/README.md

 Qooxdoo&Mojolicious App Generator
 =================================

-A Mojlicious generator template for creating JavaScript webapplications.
+A Mojolicious generator template for creating JavaScript webapplications.

+With qx-mojo-app you can create web app with a server part written in perl and a client part written in javascript using the qooxdoo framework.

+The app comes complete with an automake configure system, ready for distribution.

 Quickstart
 ----------